ExplicITConsulting/set-outlooksignatures.com/support.md

   <h2 id="fee-based-support">Fee-based support</h2>
   <p>
-    Whether you use the free and open-source version of Set-OutlookSignatures or the Benefactor Circle add-on: <a href="https://explicitconsulting.at" target="_blank">ExplicIT Consulting</a> provides first-class fee-based support.
+    Whether you use the free and open-source version of Set-OutlookSignatures or the Benefactor Circle add-on: <a href="https://explicitconsulting.at">ExplicIT Consulting</a> provides first-class fee-based support.
   </p>
   <p>
     You prefer to be guided through the setup and customization process instead of working through the documentation yourself?